Meira-JH/pokeapi/README.md

 This web project is being followed through a <a href='https://trello.com/b/MSUP1AiW/pokemon-api'> Trello board </a>, in a Kanban style.

+## About gitflow

+There should be only the branches <b>main, release and develop active</b>; but for the sake of historicity to show how I approached the gitflow, I chose to maintain all branches active.

 ## Tools and technologies :wrench: